Seward Collins: Career

 In a 1936 interview that he granted to Grace Lumpkin in the pro-communist periodical FIGHT against War and Fascism, Collins stated, "I am a fascist.
 I admire Hitler and Mussolini very much.
 They have done great things for their countries."
 When Lumpkin objected to Hitler's persecution of the Jews, Collins replied, "It is not persecution.
 The Jews make trouble.
 It is necessary to segregate them."
 Collins also called for the revival of a monarchy and feudalism in the United States.

 The American Review ran articles by many leading literary critics of the day, including the Southern Agrarians, who, though hardly fascists, accepted a Northern publisher for their anti-modern essays.
 Several of them came to regret (and renounce) their relationship with Collins, however, after his political views became better known.
 One of them, Allen Tate, wrote a rebuttal of fascism for the liberal The New Republic.
 Nevertheless, Tate remained in contact with Collins and continued to publish in The American Review until its demise in 1937.

 In addition to featuring essays by many critics of modernity, The American Review also became a vehicle for spreading ideas associated with English distributism, the supporters of which included G. K. Chesterton and Hilaire Belloc.

 Collins and his wife, a spiritual medium, were actively involved with psychic phenomena during the 1930s.
 Their circle of friends included W.H.
 Salter, Theodore Besterman and Mrs. Henry Sidgwick, all of whom were affiliated with the Society for Psychical Research in London.

-Collins is remembered primarily as a fascist editor and publisher who detested both capitalism and communism and counted many pre-War writers as his friends or colleagues.
+Collins is remembered primarily as a fascist editor and publisher who detested communism and counted many pre-War writers as his friends or colleagues.
 His essay "Monarch as Alternative" appears in Conservatism in America Since 1930, a collection of essays by conservative writers published by New York University Press in 2003.

 A 2005 biography of Collins, And Then They Loved Him: Seward Collins & the Chimera of an American Fascism, argues that he was never a real "fascist."
 This book, which is based on Collins's actual papers and letters, as well as his FBI file, argues that Collins was in fact a distributist who inexplicably called agrarianism "fascism".
 The book concludes that Collins then became a kind of scapegoat after 1941 when many other members of the American social and intellectual elites were eager to distract attention from their own flirtations with fascism in the 1920s and 1930s.
 Yet his praise of Hitler and Mussolini testifies to his beliefs, at least during the 1930s.